 Programmers who do not like ClearType rendering, which made text blurry and colorful, may want to try Force Grayscale Text Rendering options.

-From version 5 on, it is possible to output a time stamp after each build.
+It is possible to output a time stamp after each build.

 For VSIX developers, there is also an option to automatically increment version number for your VSIX manifest file.